 9 - If you are making a pro/con list about going back to college, rip it up.

-You will never overhear an adult learner regretting that they are on their pathway to a degree; often his or her only regret is that they didn't go back to college sooner.
+Adult learners rarely regret getting back on the pathway to a degree; more often they regret not going back to college sooner.
 If you are thinking about going back to college some day, make that some day now.
 If you are motivated enough to make a pro/con list about taking college courses, you are motivated enough to go back to college.

 There will always be a reason not to fit college into your life, but finance doesn't have to be one of them.
 For just $99/month (plus a one-time course fee of $49), you can sign up for college courses through StraighterLine.